aritraghsh09/GaMPEN/docs/source/Public_data.md

 ##### Trained Model Parameters

-We mention some of the finally tuned hyper-parameters that we used for the above models.
+Below, we outline some of the hyper-parameters that were used for the above models.
 Note that while performing inference using the above models, you will need to use some of these parameters.

 ###### Real Data Models